 Virtual assistants can analyze data after data gathering.
 You can assign them tasks related to data management, such as data entry, data presentation, and more.
 If you also have information in a spreadsheet that needs organization, your virtual assistant will know exactly what to do; just give them your expected results.

-Your virtual assistant can also identify which type of analysis method will best fit the data you give them.
-Imagine the amount of time you’ll save, thanks to your VA!
+Your virtual assistant can also identify which analysis method best fits the data you give them.
+Thanks to your VA, imagine the amount of time you’ll save!

 6. Project Management